Farlowella hasemani

-Farlowella hasemani is a species of armored catfish endemic to Brazil where it is found in Pará.
-This species grows to a length of 17.0 cm SL.
+Farlowella hasemani is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is endemic to Brazil where it is found in Pará.
+This species reaches a standard length of 17 cm.

-It is named for zoologist and explorer John Diederich Haseman, who collected the holotype.
+The specific name honors the American zoologist and explorer John Diederich Haseman, who collected the holotype.